hasii2011/metamenus/README.md

 # Introduction

-This package was simply imported by [Humberto A. Sanchez II](https://hsanchezii.wordpress.com) into GitHub for the purpose of source control and publishing to [PyPi](https://pypi.org).
-I also updated some of the formatting to quiet the PEP 8 warnings given by PyCharm.
+This package was forked by [Humberto A. Sanchez II](https://hsanchezii.wordpress.com) into GitHub for the purpose of source control and publishing to [PyPi](https://pypi.org).
+I also updated the formatting to quiet the PEP 8 warnings given by PyCharm.
+Additionally, I reorganized the packages for maintainability.
+This has the effect of changing the imports for the MenuBarEx and MenuEx but does not alter the functionality.
+In order to more explicitly document what used to be called `custfunc` I created a type named `CustomMethods` so that the API user knows that this is a dictionary

 # Overview